NanoCommons/identifiers/readme.md

-# European Repository of Materials
+# European Registry of Materials

 The European Repository of Materials is a simple registry with the sole purpose to mint material identifiers to be used by research projects throughout the life cycle of their project.
 The